Longest Path in the Price Model: Introduction

-The converse is that for most networks the shortest path is a useful concept, the six degrees of separation and so forth \cite{W03,N09b}.
-However in a citation network, it is not clear how useful the shortest path is.
-For instance, in writing this paper, the oldest citation we have is to the original paper by Price \cite{Price65}.
-The shortest path from Price's paper to this work has length one.
+In a citation network, it is not clear how useful the shortest path is.
+For instance, in writing this paper, the oldest citation we have is to a paper by Price \cite{P65a}.
+The shortest path to Price's paper from this work has length one.
 On the other hand, most of the knowledge of that work contained in this paper did not come directly from that paper.
 We only reread Price's paper to check one detail while working on this project.
 So the length of the shortest path to that paper seems largely irrelevant.
-Rather, the information in the original paper by Price has reached us through a sequence of other work, much of it not explicitly referenced in our paper.
+Rather, the information in this early bibliometrics paper by Price has reached us through a sequence of other work, much of it not explicitly referenced in our paper.
 We drew on much more recent documents such as the reference book by Newman \cite{N09b} which in turn cites papers which developed various aspects of the Price model.
 Indeed there is much evidence \cite{SR05a,CGLE14,GAE14} that typically 70\% or so of a bibliography may not have been used directly when producing the work in an academic paper.

 So our thesis is that for DAGs the longest path plays a much more important role than the shortest path.
-In simple models the longest path has been shown to be the best approximation to the geodesic for models of DAGs embedded in Minkowski space \cite{BG91} where there is a single time direction.
-A similar rigourous link for undirected networks has only been made for the shortest path in networks embedded in Euclidean space where there is no arrow of time \cite{EMY07,DMPP16}. \tnote{Linking longest path to geodesics has been done in network models which have an ``arrow of time'' such as models embedded in Minkowski space and other non-Riemannian spaces.
-By way of contrast, the shortest path is linked rigorously to geodesics in network models embedded in Riemannian spaces such as Euclidean space \cite{EMY07,DMPP16}.} \tnote{and this has been exploited to measure the dimension and curvature of a DAG \cite{CGLE14,C17} and to embed DAGs such as citation networks in Minkowski space \cite{CE16}.}
+In simple models the longest path has been shown to be the best approximation to the geodesic for models of DAGs embedded in Minkowski space \cite{BG91} where there is a single time direction\footnote{This has been exploited in real data sets where dimension and curvature of a DAG can be measured \cite{CE14,C17} enabling us to embed DAGs such as citation networks in Minkowski space \cite{CE16}.}.
+A similar rigorous link for undirected networks has only been made for the shortest path in networks embedded in Euclidean space where there is no arrow of time \cite{EMY07,DMPP16}. \tnote{Linking longest path to geodesics has been done in network models which have an ``arrow of time'' such as models embedded in Minkowski space and other non-Riemannian spaces.
+By way of contrast, the shortest path is linked rigorously to geodesics in network models embedded in Riemannian spaces such as Euclidean space \cite{EMY07,DMPP16}.}